Text and Data Mining Tools Overview

 To aid you in deciding which tools meet your text analysis needs, please feel free to consult this Text Analysis Tools Comparison Cheat Sheet, which compares four of the tools below: the Digital Scholar Lab, Constellate, TDM Studio (both Visualization and Workbench), and the HathiTrust Research Center (both Algorithms and Data Capsule).

-This was developed as part of our workshop, Text Analysis Tasting Menu: A Sampling of Available Tools (recording and slides).
+This chart was developed as part of our workshop, Text Analysis Tasting Menu: A Sampling of Available Tools (recording and slides).

 APIs